MinhCreator/bspwm-dotfiles/Docs/01_installing_arch_linux_with_bspwm_english.md

 In the menu you need to give permission to install `dotfiles`, update bases, install `BASE_PACKAGES`.
 The rest of the options are up to you.
 This division of options allows you to perform only the necessary action, for example, just replace `dotfiles` or install current `DEV_PACKAGES` packages.

 If you have done everything correctly, you will get a ready BSPWM shell after launching.
+Don't forget to enable 3D acceleration if you are working under a virtual machine.
 ```bash
 startx
 ```